 Personally, I’m a huge commitment-phobe when it comes to finances, and do not like having many monthly payments I need to commit to as I find it tends to put me in a “need-to-work” mentality.
 For awhile, I lived so frugally that my monthly bills only totalled $1000.
 Although I lived simply and without many luxuries, I had peace of mind and there is no price tag in the world that is ever worth giving up for again.
-Because my bills were so low, I had a lot more disposable income available I was able to channel into my debt, paying it off much quicker than I would have otherwise.
-I also managed to quickly build an emergency fund of over 6 months’ worth of bills so if for some reason I needed or wanted to stop working for awhile, I wouldn’t have to worry about where to get the money from.
+Because my bills were so low, I had a lot more disposable income available I was able to channel into my debt, paying it off much quicker than I would have otherwise and managed to quickly build an emergency fund of over 6 months’ worth of bills.

 Build an emergency fund of at least 3 months.
 Depending on who you’re asking, some people will advise you to prioritize paying off debt over building an emergency fund.
 Personally, I disagree and think an emergency fund should be your first priority and only after you have those first 3 months saved up you should turn your focus into channeling excess income to any debt you might have.
 This is also why it is so important to have as low as possible of fixed costs.
 If your fixed costs add up to $2000, a 3-month emergency fund is only $6000 and easier to put together, as opposed to $15,000 if your monthly expenses all add up to $5000.
 You have to make sure your emergency fund is easily accessible as a liquid asset (money you can access quickly, such as cash) in case of an emergency and not locked into any kind of investment that requires time to withdraw (ie: bonds).
 Whenever you end up needing to dip into your emergency fund, your first priority should revert to replenishing it back to full health.